Blackberry Cake – easy bundt cake with ginger

 It is the best time of year bakes!
 You still have the last of the summer harvest of fruit and vegetables coming out, plus with it getting a little cooler it is the perfect reason to pop the oven on and get baking.

-For Autumn I created this most delicious Autumn cake.
-It is filled with mixed spice and ginger and fresh blackberries which taste incredible together.
-I chose to decorate the autumn bundt cake with more fresh blackberries and figs, along with crystallised spicy ginger and fresh thyme to add a little green and herbiness to the cake.
+It is filled with mixed spice, ginger and fresh blackberries which taste incredible together.
+I chose to decorate the blackberry bundt cake with more fresh blackberries and figs, along with crystallised spicy ginger and fresh thyme to add a little green and herb-iness to the cake.
 It looks beautiful and gives a lovely hint at what is inside.
 It’s also a quick way to decorate which creates it as a show stopper.

 - 250 g unsalted butter